Rod Culleton: The Great Australian Party

 In 2018, Culleton initiated the process to establish a new political party, The Great Australian Party, to stand candidates for the Senate in the 2019 Australian federal election.
 He continued to refer to himself as a "senator-in-exile" and sought to appeal his disqualification to the Privy Council of the United Kingdom.
 Other policies of the proposed party were to remove personal income tax, nationalise the Commonwealth Bank and abolish the Family Court of Australia.
 The party was formally registered by the Australian Electoral Commission on 7 April 2019.

 Culleton became the party's lead candidate for the Senate in Western Australia in the May 2019 election.
 His nomination was immediately referred to the Australian Federal Police to clarify the possibility that he had made a false declaration on his nomination form.
 The party recorded 0.2% of the vote, coming 19th of the 23 contesting parties and falling well short of electing a candidate.

 During the 2022 Australian federal election Culleton again nominated to stand for the Senate as the leader of the Great Australian Party.
 The Australian Electoral Commission issued a statement noting that he may be ineligible to stand as he is listed as an undischarged bankrupt and referred the matter to the Australian Federal Police for investigation.
 In September 2022, Culleton was charged with giving false information to the AEC when he nominated for the Senate as a candidate for The Great Australian Party.
 It was alleged that Culleton was listed as an "undischarged bankrupt" on the National Personal Insolvency Index in April 2022, which would make him ineligible for election.
-After he failed to appear in the Perth Magistrates Court on September 30, an arrest warrant for him was issued.
+After he failed to appear in the Perth Magistrates Court on 30 September, an arrest warrant for him was issued.
 Speaking in New South Wales, Culleton said the claim he was bankrupt was "absolutely nonsense" and that he had never been bankrupt in the past.

+2025 federal election

+At the 2025 Australian federal election Culleton once again nominated to stand for election to the Senate.
+The Australian Electoral Commission issued a statement that it had again referred his nomination to the Australian Federal Police but that notwithstanding the irregularity of his nomination, his name would appear on ballot papers.

+Culleton failed in his bid to get elected.

 Personal life

-Culleton's wife Ioanna (née Georgiou) is of Greek heritage, and her family came to Australia in the 1970s, when she was five years old.
+Culleton is separated from wife Ioanna (née Georgiou) who is of Greek heritage.
+Her family came to Australia in the 1970s, when she was five years old.
 While a member of the One Nation Party, Culleton did not support the party position that multiculturalism had failed.
 He became an advocate for farmers after his own farm at Williams was foreclosed in 2013.
 Culleton is linked to at least three companies, including Elite Grains, that were in liquidation in 2016.